-The remote village of Sudureyri with a population of about 300 was once isolated by high mountains and rough roads.
+The remote village of Sudureyri with a population of about 300 inhabitants was once isolated by high mountains.
+Transport was mainly by sea or by driving the rough and windy roads.
 However thanks to a tunnel through the mountain, Sudureyri now welcomes visitors year-round.

 The tunnel was completed in 1996, and is an one-lane tunnel from Isafjordur to Flateyri.
 However in the middle of the mountain it branches and a 3 km section shoots off to Sudureyri.
 Perched on the tip of Sugandafjordur fjord, the thriving community of Sudureyri village combines fishing tradition with tourism.
 The full name of Sudureyri vid Sugandafjord is a real tongue twister, even for Icelanders!